OctopusDeploy/docs/docs/deployment-process/issue-tracking/github.md

 ## Configuring GitHub Integration

-The following steps should be followed to integrate Octopus with GitHub issues:
+The following steps explain how to integrate Octopus with GitHub issues:

 1. [Configure your build server to push build information to Octopus.](#configure-your-build-server) This is required to allow Octopus to know which issues are associated with a release.
 2. [Configure the GitHub connection in Octopus Deploy.](#connect-octopus-to-github)

 ## Configure your Build Server to Push Build Information to Octopus {#configure-your-build-server}

 To integrate with GitHub issues, Octopus needs to understand which issues are associated with a [release](/docs/deployment-process/releases/index.md).
 Octopus does this by inspecting commit messages associated with any packages contained in the release.

 To supply the commit messages: